lizmat/raku-all-modules/github/peelle/LendingClub/README.md

 BUGS
 ====

-* I haven't tested it as throughly as I wanted.
+* I haven't tested it as thoroughly as I wanted.
 Specifically I don't have multiple account types(investing, and retirement) so  I don't know if it works right for people with both.
 * Setting listing to true attempts to get ALL notes on the Lending Club platform.
 Using a true value for the listing method crashes on my system.
 I haven't looked into why.